What a Paid Media Consultant Is Supposed to Do

 If your consultant is only launching campaigns and sending monthly screenshots, you are not getting management.
 You are getting maintenance.

 At Zeller Media, paid media is treated like a living system.
 Systems require pressure, oversight, iteration, and strategic thinking.
 If you want to see what that looks like for your accounts, book an audit.
+That’s what real monthly management looks like.

 Latest blog posts